-The Automotive club of Great Britain by Frederick Richard Simms on 10th August 1897 and awarded its royal title by King Edward VII in 1905 to become The Royal Automotive Club (RAC).
+The Automotive club of Great Britain was founded by Frederick Richard Simms on 10th August 1897 and awarded its royal title by King Edward VII in 1905 to become The Royal Automotive Club (RAC).

-The RAC organised the Tourist Trophy in 1905 – the oldest continuous competitive motorsport event, and organised the first British Grand Prix at the Brooklands Oval, Surrey in 1926.
+In 1905, the club organised the Tourist Trophy – the oldest continuous competitive motorsport event.
+The RAC also organised the first British Grand Prix at the Brooklands Oval, Surrey in 1926.

-The RAC moved its club house in 1911 to its current location in Pall Mall with a 228 feet frontage and a central depth of 140 feet.
+The Pall Mall clubhouse opened in 1911.
+It has a 228 feet frontage and a central depth of 140 feet.

 Daedalian Glass Studios were commissioned to design and create feature lighting, a focal glass bar back, and a matching kitchen screen for The Brooklands Room within the Royal Automotive Club's Pall Mall clubhouse.